Please see our Entry Requirements page for general entry requirement guidance. Students should have achieved at leats a grade 5 in English Language.

 What will I study?

 Students continue to study the analysis of language and add F Scott Fitzgerald’s The Great Gatsby and Tennessee Williams’ A Streetcar Named Desire.
 Knowledge and understanding of texts are assessed in final examinations (worth 80% of the final grade).
-Students also complete an investigation using Anthony Burgess’s A Clockwork Orange and Angela Carter’s Bloody Chamber as source materials, which makes up the non-exam assessment (worth 20% of the final A Level mark).
+Students also complete an investigation using for example Anthony Burgess’s A Clockwork Orange, Kate Atkinson’s Behind the Scenes at the Museum and Angela Carter’s Bloody Chamber as source materials, which makes up the non-exam assessment (worth 20% of the final A Level mark).

 Good course combinations

-This course combines well with most A Levels.
+This course combines well with most A Levels, particularly Modern Languages, History, Politics, Sociology, Music and Art.

 What could it lead to?

-Degree level study in areas such as English, journalism, creative and media industries, public relations, museum work, civil service, law etc. Past students have gone on to study English at Oxford, Cambridge and other top universities.
+Degree level study in areas such as English, journalism, creative and media industries, public relations, museum work, civil service, law etc. Past students have gone on to study English at Oxford, Cambridge, UEA, Huddersfield and other universities offering creative writing.

 Need some help?